Father* | Bartholomew White (b. 4 October 1807, d. 28 December 1866) |

 Marriage | 26 June 1685 | He and Elizabeth Grace Millborne were married on 26 June 1685 at TauntonG in Colonial County of Bristol, Colony of Rhode Island, British Colonial America (North America)G+. |

-Death | 1711 | He died in 1711 at age ~46 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 1711 | He died in 1711 at age ~46 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the age of 46) in the year of 1711 is not known-surviving in 1711 was difficult-as neither death or birth location are known, used the conceptual continent |

 Person Source | Abell Burt had person sources.1 |